-Inside: How to raise kind respectful children and be a happy mom.
+Inside: In this post, learn all the ways happy moms raise kind respectful children.
 If you wish for your child to respect your personal space and the rights of others, teach them by practicing these 7 things yourself.

 When I was newly married, we frequently hung around with my husband’s friends.
 They had young families with 2-3 kids.
 I was a young wife.